opensearch-project/OpenSearch/CONTRIBUTING.md

 If we accept the PR, a [maintainer](MAINTAINERS.md) will merge your change and usually take care of backporting it to appropriate branches ourselves.

 If we reject the PR, we will close the pull request with a comment explaining why.
 This decision isn't always final: if you feel we have misunderstood your intended change or otherwise think that we should reconsider then please continue the conversation with a comment on the PR and we'll do our best to address any further points you raise.

+We have a lot of mechanisms to help expedite towards an accepted PR.
+Here are some tips for success:
+1. *Minimize BWC guarantees*: First PR review heavily focuses on the public facing API.
+This is what we have to "guarantee" as non-breaking for bwc across major versions.
+2. *Do not copy ES code*: SSPL co-mingling will get rejected real fast.
+3. *Use feature flags*: New features that are guarded behind a feature flag have a higher chance of being merged and backported since... they're guarded by feature flag. [example]()
+4. *Use appropriate java tags*:
+   - Mark internal classes that may rapidly change w/ `@opensearch.internal`.
+   - Mark public facing API classes that provide bwc guarantees w/ `@opensearch.api`.
+   - Mark rapidly changing experimental code w/ `@opensearch.experimental`.
+5. *Use sandbox for big core changes*: Any new features or enhancements that make changes to core classes (e.g., search phases, codecs, specialized lucene APIs) are more quickly merged if they are sandboxed.
+This can only be enabled on the java CLI (`-Dsandbox.enabled=true`)
+6. *Micro-benchmark critical path*: This is a lesser known mechanism, but if you have critical path changes you're afraid will impact performance (gc, heap, direct memory, CPU) then including a [microbenchmark](https://github.com/opensearch-project/OpenSearch/tree/main/benchmarks) with your PR (and jfr or flamegraph results in the description) is a *GREAT IDEA* and will help expedite the review process.
+7. *test, test, test*: pretty self explanatory ([OpenSearchTestCase](./blob/main/test/framework/src/main/java/org/opensearch/test/OpenSearchTestCase.java) for unit tests, [OpenSearchIntegTestCase](./blob/main/test/framework/src/main/java/org/opensearch/test/OpenSearchIntegTestCase.java) for integration / cluster tests, [OpenSearchRestTestCase](./blob/main/test/framework/src/main/java/org/opensearch/test/rest/OpenSearchRestTestCase.java) for testing REST endpoint interfaces, and yaml tests with [ClientYamlTestSuiteIT](./blob/main/rest-api-spec/src/yamlRestTest/java/org/opensearch/test/rest/ClientYamlTestSuiteIT.java) for REST integration tests)

+If you're bias towards liberal guardrails, you have a higher chance of the PR getting merged quickly.
+We can always relax these guard rails in smaller followup PRs.
+Reverting a GA feature is much more difficult.
+Check out the [DEVELOPER_GUIDE](DEVELOPER_GUIDE.md) for more useful tips.